tacit7/tacit7.github.io/content/english/blog/2021-08-12-postgres-replication.md

 ### Command Breakdown

-`--name db-name-1`:
+`--name db-primary`:
-This option names the container db-name-1.
+This option names the container db-primary.
 Naming containers makes it easier to manage and reference them later.

-`--volume ${PWD}/postgres-docker/db-name:/var/lib/postgresql`:
+`--volume ${PWD}/postgres-docker/db-primary:/var/lib/postgresql`:

-This mounts a volume from the host machine to the container. ${PWD}/postgres-docker/db01 is a directory on the host machine, and /var/lib/postgresql is where PostgreSQL stores its data inside the container.
+This mounts a volume from the host machine to the container. ${PWD}/postgres-docker/db-primary is a directory on the host machine, and /var/lib/postgresql is where PostgreSQL stores its data inside the container.
 It ensures data persistence even if the container is stopped or removed.

 `--publish 54321:5432`: